 As a wedding photographer, there are certain expectations you know you must meet to have satisfied clients and even great referrals from those clients.
-There are several services and skills you can develop to increase the value you provide to your clients.
+There are several skills you can develop in Lightroom to increase the value you provide to your clients.
 One of the services you can add to your portfolio is providing a collage of related, expertly edited photos can make for a very special bonus for your clients to commemorate their special day.
 We’ve put together how to make a collage in Lightroom to add this service to your photography business.

 How to Make a Collage in Lightroom

 At ShootDotEdit, we edit photography for professional wedding photographers.
 We also provide valuable insights into ways to grow and succeed in your photography business.
 Keep reading to learn more about how to make a collage in Lightroom for your wedding clients.